 Christmas, Wolf, Goji, They’re All Berries

-It’s called the Christmasberry even though it fruits in April, and while it is one of several “Christmas Berries” this one happens to have a famous relative, the Goji berry of health food fame.
+It’s called the Christmasberry even though it fruits from Christmas to April.
+And while it is one of several “Christmas Berries” this one happens to have a famous relative, the Goji berry of health food fame.

 Botanically the Christmasberry is Lycium carolinianum (not to be confused with a couple of edible Crossopetalums also called Christmas Berry.)
 As for how Lycium carolinianum is pronounced is a bit of debate.
 Some say LIE-see-um, others lie-SEE-um.
 As the original word is from the Greek, λύκειον (LEE-kee-on) as in a Greek school we might argue the genus is more properly LEE-see-um.
 Carolinianum means central North America and is said kar-row-linn-ee-AY-num.

 For most of the year the Christmasberry is an unimpressive shrub that resembles from a distance a rosemary bush.
 But there are hints of more going on.
 Its leaves are plump and the shrub is salt tolerant, preferring coastal or inland areas of high saline content.
-By April the fruit is quite attractive and a welcomed food for woodland creatures particularly birds.
-Technically the L. carolinianum here in Florida fruits all year but favors the late fall and early winter.
-However, I have also found them in abundance in mid-spring.
+In early winter or late spring the fruit is quite attractive and a welcomed food for woodland creatures particularly birds.
+Technically the L. carolinianum here in Florida fruits all year but favors the late fall and to early spring.
+However, I have also found them in abundance in mid-spring and late fall.

 While most foraging books ignore the L. carolinianum in their line up of edible Lyciums Dr. Fernando Chiang of the National University of Mexico confirms academically that the fruit is edible.
 Dr. Chiang is an expert on the genus and was consulted on the species for the publication of Florida Ethnobotany by Dr. Daniel Austin.
 Chiang describes the berries of other Lyciums as “often edible.”
 At least one, L. acnistoides, found in Cuba, is toxic.
 In some species the berries and the leaves (cooked) are eaten.
 With some edible, one toxic for certain, and others unreported it is best to identify carefully.